HiRA: A Hierarchical Reasoning Framework for Decoupled Planning and Execution in Deep Search: Experimental Results

 \subsection{Ablation Study}

 We conduct ablation studies to investigate the contribution of each component within the framework by removing modules from both the Coordinator Layer and the Executor Layer.
 Results are shown in Table~\ref{tab:ablation_study}.
 In the Coordinator Layer, removing the Reasoning Transfer mechanism leads to significant performance drops, especially on complex reasoning tasks, with nearly 30\% decrease in performance.
 In comparison, the Memory mechanism has a smaller impact, except on file-related tasks (approx. 10\% drop), indicating that the resource component in memory effectively supports information propagation.

-In the Executor Layer, removing individual expert agents leads to substantial performance degradation.
-Among them, removing the Search Agent causes the most severe drop across all datasets, highlighting the essential role of information acquisition on web.
+In Executor Layer, removing individual expert agents leads to substantial performance degradation.
+Among them, removing the Search Agent causes the most severe drop across all datasets, highlighting the essential role of information seeking on web.
 Similarly, removing the Code Agent significantly impacts performance on multi-functional datasets such as GAIA, showing its importance for general-purpose tasks.
-Removing the Multimodal Agent results in a slight drop on GAIA, where some cases require multimodal capabilities, but has little impact on standard web tasks.
+Removing the Multimodal Agent results in a slight drop on GAIA, where some cases require multimodal capabilities.